 Visual artists already on the platform include Blunt Action Studios (Bad Bunny, Blackbear) and WEWRKWKNDS (Billie Eilish, Zedd, Katy Perry).

 A useful perk of using the SoundBetter platform is that even basic (free) profiles benefit from how the software records and exchanges files.

 The clear paper trail showing who provides what means that copyright concerns about competing claims should be no more.
 Simply return to the paper trail if there are any disputes – it’s all done in writing.

 The SoundBetter Customer Service is also reachable through email, phone, and chat for support on projects.
 They can backtrack through the files for you if needed.
 Acting as an objective third party in case of any disputes.

 This SoundBetter review wouldn’t be complete without going over the SoundBetter fees, let’s jump in!

 SoundBetter Basic is free to use.
-With a 5% commission being taken on payments to cover the project management tools, verified reviews and job leads the platform gives access to.
+A 5% commission is taken on payments to cover the project management tools, verified reviews, and job leads to the platform that gives access.

 Another membership feature of SoundBetter is the Premium program.
-For basic members, they can only get jobs by being invited by clients.
+Basic members can only get jobs by being invited by clients.
 With Premium, you can appear higher in searches (so clients are more likely to contact you) but also you get access to the job board.

 This means you can send proposals directly to clients.
 Premium members’ proposals are selectively screened to assure clients that premium proposals are high quality.
 But this reduces competition.
 Making it more likely Premium members close more jobs.